TrickyGo/trickygo.github.io/_pages/about.md

 I am currently a Ph.D. candidate at the Wangxuan Institute of Computer Technology, Peking University, China, under the supervision of Prof. Zhouhui Lian.
 I received my master's degree from Peking University, China, in 2022, and my bachelor's degree from Xidian University, Xi'an, China, in 2019.
-My research interests include computer graphics and computer vision, and I am currently focusing on 3D AIGC and 3D scene reconstruction.
+My research interests include computer graphics and computer vision, and I am currently focusing on visual 3D reconstruction and visual SLAM.

 News
 ======
+-Jan.
+31, 2026: My paper "ActMVS" was accepted to ICRA 2026.

 -Jul.
 30, 2024: My paper "Pano2Room" was accepted to SIGGRAPH Asia 2024.

 -Aug.
 04, 2023: My paper "SinMPI" was accepted to SIGGRAPH Asia 2023.